aws-greengrass/aws-greengrass-component-examples/machine-learning/sagemaker-edge-manager/README.md

 ----
 ## Deploy components

-Follow the documentation at [Link](Link-to-the-documentation) to deploy the inference and model components to run the inference.
+Follow the [documentation](https://docs.aws.amazon.com/greengrass/v2/developerguide/get-started-with-edge-manager-on-greengrass.html#run-sample-sme-image-classification-inference) to deploy inference and model components and run inference on the edge using sagemaker edge manager.